Primitivo Mijares

 Primitivo "Tibo" Medrana Mijares (November 17, 1931 – disappeared 1977) was a Filipino journalist, author, war hero, and former press censor and propagandist.
 He was a reporter of the Philippines Daily Express, a newspaper in circulation during the regime of former Philippine President Ferdinand Marcos.

 On October 23, 1974, Mijares fled the Philippines for the United States, later issuing a defection statement in the United States on February 5, 1975.
 He would then testify about tortures and corruption in the Marcos administration.
 Mijares was last seen in January 1977, boarding a flight from Guam to the Philippines with General Fabian Ver and a nephew of Querube Makalintal.
 He has been missing since.

 Early life and education

 In his early years, Mijares lived in Santo Tomas, Batangas.
 He was orphaned at the age of 12 after his mother Perla Medrana and father Jose Mijares were killed by Japanese soldiers during World War II.
-When Japanese soldiers attempted to commandeer the town's horses, Mijares deceived the soldiers by pretending to give orders to his horse, but was actually telling the townsfolk to hide their horses in a local dialect.
-Following the war, he was separated from his sisters who moved to Borneo (now part of Sabah).
+As their house burned down, his father lay dead beside his dying mother, bleeding from bayonet wounds, whom he embraced.
+When Japanese soldiers attempted to commandeer the town's horses, Mijares deceived them by pretending to give orders to his horse, while actually telling the townsfolk to hide their horses in a local dialect.
+Following the war, he and his brother lived at La Trinidad, Benguet while his sisters moved to Borneo (now part of Sabah).
+The family's business was vinegar production.
+His father became a gunsmith of Paltik.

-Mijares went to high school in Baguio where he edited the school newspaper.
+Mijares studied at La Trinidad Agricultural High School and became its "Mountain Breeze" editor.
 Mijares pursued a Bachelor of Arts and Bachelor of Laws degree in the Lyceum of the Philippines University, and passed the Philippine Bar Examination in 1960.